The following are returnable and can be taken to the Bottle Room

 - Waxed box containers used for chicken broth, soy milk, rice milk, orange juice, etc.

-Households can recycle intact CFLs, circline, U-shaped and straight tube bulbs up to 2 feet at the following retail stores:
+Households can recycle intact CFLs, circline, U-shaped and straight tube bulbs up to 2 feet and over by bringing them to the Transfer Station

 Regarding plastic bags, Maine statute (Title 36, §1605) states - A retailer may use plastic bags to bag products at the point of retail sale only if the retailer:

 - Provides a receptacle for collecting any unused plastic bags; and

 - Ensures that the plastic bags collected are recycled or delivered to a person engaged in recycling plastics.